haoyus7/is477_project/IS477_project/StatusReport.md

 ### Bingqing's Contributions

-[Bingqing will write and commit this section]

 I contributed to project planning and reviewed the data acquisition approach developed by Haoyu.
 I participated in team discussions about our research methodology and analytical strategy.
 I am currently preparing for the exploratory data analysis phase by identifying appropriate visualization techniques and statistical methods for our time series analysis.

 In the upcoming weeks, I will lead the exploratory analysis and statistical modeling phases to address our research questions about inflation's impact on consumer spending patterns.
-Time invested in project activities for this milestone: [X] hours.

 ---

 ## Next Steps

 Following this status report submission, we will complete the workflow automation task to ensure full reproducibility of our data pipeline.
 Bingqing will then begin exploratory data analysis, creating visualizations and identifying patterns to inform our modeling approach.
 Statistical modeling will follow to formally test our research hypotheses.
-We will maintain our current timeline to complete all work by the November 28th deadline.
+We will maintain our current timeline to complete all work by the planned Schedule.

----

-**Word Count**: Approximately 1,100 words
-**Repository Status**: All completed work committed to GitHub
-**Next Milestone**: Final Project Submission (November 28, 2025)